Naki93/Naki93/README.md

 <h3 align="center"> 🎨 Aspiring Design Engineer — Building with Code & Visual Storytelling</h3>
 <img align="right" alt="writing" width="400" src="https://github.com/user-attachments/assets/4e9db337-0cf8-482f-87cb-e040dd2e0421"

-<p align="left">I'm diving into the world of **design engineering**, where creativity meets code.
+<p align="center">I'm diving into the world of **design engineering**, where creativity meets code.
 Though I've only recently started learning design fundamentals, I'm discovering a deep passion for **visual hierarchy, alignment, and typography personality**.
 I love analyzing websites, spotting where visual flow is broken, and imagining how it could be fixed through better layout and font choices.

 While I'm sharpening my design instincts, I’m also growing as a **front-end developer**, learning how to build these designs from scratch using **HTML, CSS, JavaScript, React**.</p>